PU-MEriksson/whisker-haven-retreat/README.md

 ## 🗂️ Database Schema

-Here's an overview of the database structure:
+Overview of the database structure:

 ### `bookings`